 Prerequisite: MAT 075 and MAT 086 or MAT 098 with grades of "C" or higher.
-(One year of high school geometry with a passing grade will satisfy the MAT 075 prerequisite requirement.) fall, spring, summer
+(One year of high school geometry with a passing grade will satisfy the MAT 075 prerequisite requirement.)
+Or concurrent enrollment in MAT 045. fall, spring, summer

-Study of linear and quadratic functions, inequalities, binomial theorem, matrices and determinants, logarithmic and exponential functions, complex numbers, conic sections, sequences, series and topics in the theory of equations.
+Study of linear and quadratic functions including factoring, inequalities and absolute values, matrices and systems of equations, logarithmic and exponential functions, polynomial functions, complex numbers, and topics in theory of equations.
+Four hours lecture/discussion a week.
+Course accepted by select colleges - see advisor for more information.
 Limited Transfer - See advisor for more information

-MAT 155 - Trigonometry (3)
+MAT 155 - Precalculus (4)